The Complete Guide to Two-Factor Authentication

-Authentication is used in a variety of ways but they usually fall under three categories: granting access, verifying a transaction or verifying a device/person.
+Two-factor authentication is used in a variety of ways but they usually fall under three categories: granting access, verifying a transaction, or verifying a device/person.
 Within all these categories, there is a multitude of sub-uses and best practices that accompany these categories, both for every form of authentication used as well as the second layer used thereafter.
 Examples of these follow:

-The most common form of authentication is granting a person or device access to some kind of information, tool, place or network.
-Thus, this covers the usual account logins but also unlocking your phone, your house door, etc.
+The most common form of two-factor authentication is granting a person or device access to some kind of information, tool, or network.
+This covers the usual account logins but also unlocking your phone, your house door, etc.

 In addition, the most common form of granting access for our online purposes is using the username and password combination to log in to an account, e.g. Facebook.
 While there are no strong requirements for the crucial best practices for the username, there are several crucial things to consider when choosing a password or security question.